 He is presently on the faculty of SPARCs-Live Art, a groundbreaking inclusive arts education program for students with and without disabilities where he conducts the Singing Hands Choir, a singing and signing (ASL) vocal ensemble.

 Morgan Day, Musical Theatre Teacher, Level III and Henrico High Choral Director

 Morgan Day has been the Director of Choral Activities since fall of 2007 and teaches the Level III Musical Theatre class.
 Mr. Day was selected by Richmond Magazine’s 2017 “Best and Worst” edition as the Best Choral Director in Richmond, VA.
 In addition to teaching at Henrico High and the Center for the Arts, Mr. Day is a music director and mentor for CharaterWorks Theater and the Minister of Music at North Run Baptist Church.
-He and his wife hail from Missouri and have three grown children and one grandchild.
+He and his wife hail from Missouri and have three grown children and two grandchildren.
 His favorite quote is “Nothing will work unless you do.” – Mayo Angelou

 Todd Ritter, Lead Theatre Teacher, Levels I, II & IV